-This decorative paperback christmas tree is super cute, easy to make, and affordable.
+This decorative folded paperback christmas tree made from a paperback book is super cute, easy to make, and affordable.
 It’s even a great craft to do with your kids, although I recommend letting an adult do the cutting with the exacto knife.
 That’s how we do it in my house.
 I mean, we don’t have kids but my husband is a little leery of leaving me alone with sharp objects.
 I can’t ever imagine why.
 (UPDATE: We totally have a kid now but J has still not changed his position on the whole “sharp object” thing)

 There are several variations you can make on these trees (like the rolled tree & the full glitter cameo tree in the background) that you can learn to make HERE.